Transmission ERDA of ubiquitous deuterium in H-containing materials: Experiments

 \section{Experiments}

+The samples used in the present experiments are thin H-containing films of mylar (polyethylene terephthalate, (C$_{10}$H$_{8}$O$_{4})_{n}$) of 2.5 $\mu$m thickness, and PPS (polyphenylene sulfide, (C$_{6}$H$_{4}$S)$_{n}$) of 1.35 $\mu$m thickness.
+These chemically synthesized products were chosen as typical samples containing hydrogen.
+The PPS sample was cut from the same sheet as that previously used in the quantitative H analysis by T-ERDA \cite{Kud2022}.
+The mylar and PPS films are underlaid with a Ni foil of 20 or 25 $\mu$m thickness to prevent the incident He from entering the particle detector.
+In this paper, the samples are labeled as mylar/Ni(20), PPS/Ni(20), and PPS/Ni(25), where the numbers in the parentheses denote the thicknesses in $\mu$m.

 The experimental setup is similar to that described previously \cite{Kud2022}.
-By using an incident beam of 8 MeV He$^{2+}$ from the UTTAC 6MV tandem accelerator, the experiments were carried out under the pressure of $2 \times 10^{-5}$ Pa.
+By using an incident beam of 8.02 MeV $^{4}$He$^{2+}$ from the UTTAC 6MV tandem accelerator, the experiments were carried out under the pressure of $2 \times 10^{-5}$ Pa.
 The beam was focused typically to $\sim$0.1$\times$0.1\,mm$^{2}$ on the samples.
 The energy-measuring system was calibrated with 5.48 MeV $\alpha$ particles emitted from $^{241}$Am.

-The samples used in the present experiments are thin H-containing films of mylar (polyethylene terephthalate, (C$_{10}$H$_{8}$O$_{4})_{n}$) of 2.5 $\mu$m thickness, and PPS (polyphenylene sulfide, (C$_{6}$H$_{4}$S)$_{n}$) of 1.35 $\mu$m thickness.
-These widely used chemical products were chosen as typical samples which underwent artificial processes.
-The PPS film is the same as that previously used in the quantitative H analysis by T-ERDA \cite{Kud2022}.
-The mylar and PPS films are underlaid with a Ni foil of 20 or 25 $\mu$m thickness to prevent the incident He from entering the particle detector.
-The background yield probably due to nuclear reactions has been suppressed considerably by adopting the Ni foil of higher Coulomb barrier than that of the Al foil used previously.
-In this paper, the samples are labeled as mylar/Ni(20), PPS/Ni(20), and PPS/Ni(25), where the numbers in the parentheses denote the thicknesses in $\mu$m.

-The energies of recoil H and D were measured after passing through the Ni foil by the surface-barrier silicon detector of 33 keV resolution for $\sim$5 MeV $\alpha$ particles, which accepts an angular range of 0 to $\varphi_{0} = 3.78^{\circ}$, see the inset of figure \ref{fig-1}.
-It should be noted that the estimated angular spread of the incident He$^{2+}$ beam is $\sim$0.2$^{\circ}$, which is much less than $\varphi_{0}$.
+The energies of recoil H and D were measured after passing through the Ni foil mainly by the surface-barrier silicon detector of 33 keV resolution for $\sim$5 MeV $\alpha$ particles, which accepts an angular range of 0 to $\varphi_{0} = 3.78^{\circ}$, see the inset of Fig. \ref{fig-1}.
+In a few cases, a pin-photodiode detector was successfully used for collecting the data.
+It is noted that the estimated angular spread of the incident He$^{2+}$ beam is $\sim$0.2$^{\circ}$, which is much less than $\varphi_{0}$.